wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/Troubleshooting.md

 ### Periodic egress debugging

-Debugging helps to troubleshoot problems between Edge Data Store and the egress destination.
-Complete the following to enable debugging:
+Use debugging information to troubleshoot problems between Edge Data Store and the egress destination.
+Complete the following steps to enable debugging:

 1. Refer to [Data egress configuration](xref:egress) to enable debugging.
 2. Set an appropriate time value for the *IngressDebugExpiration* property.

-   **Note:** You can also disable debugging by setting the expiration value to *null*.
+   **Note:** Disable debugging by setting the expiration value to *null*.

 Examples of valid strings representing date and time: